Mayank-MP05/Exam_Beep_Frontend/README.md

 # Exam_Beep_Frontend
-Front End Repo for Hackerbash Project Named : Exam Beep its is the Centralised Smart Notif App for Exams
+Front End Repo for Hackerbash Project Named : Exam Beep its is the Centralised Smart Notif App for Exams In the pandemic era, there is a lot of chaos in scheduling and conducting exams. due to using different platforms, it is getting more and more chaotic.
+Exambeep was the solution we built in a 36-hour hackathon its centered around the Idea that the colleges just need to post the details in the CSV format to the platform and students will be notified and with more use platform will become more reliable and will help reduce overall chaos by acting as one-stop solution

+---

 # EXAM BEEP is here.
 - [x] Student Login
 - [x] College Login